uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: King ♥/Cups
   + upright: compassion, control, diplomacy, balance
   + reversed: coldness, moodiness, emotionally manipulative
++ The Wanderer's Oracle: Quake ‖ Earth
+  + situation: The Wanderer feels the jolt of an earthquake.
+  + admonition: Rock falls may have made the path ahead treacherous or even impassable, and fellow travelers you meet may have been injured.
+Help clear the path and heal those in need.
 + Greek Myth: The Odyssey - 11.
 Reunification
   + overview: The worst is over, the best is yet to come... almost.
   + challenges: Odysseus must meet his father and reestablish his authority on Ithaka.